Grants Database

 • Investigator Alexander Heffner

-To support eight to ten interviews with Sloan-supported authors and Sloan-related thinkers each year on “The Open Mind”
+To support 15 to 17 interviews with Sloan-supported authors and Sloan-related thinkers each year for two years on “The Open Mind”

 More